Showing your committment to New Zealand for permanent residence

 2. You have New Zealand tax residence status

-You are a tax resident in New Zealand if for 2 years before you apply for permanent residence you:
+You are a tax resident in New Zealand if for the 2 years immediately before you apply for a Permanent Resident Visa you:

-• have been in New Zealand as a resident for 41 days or more in each of the two 12-month portions of the 2 years, and
+• have been in New Zealand as a resident for 41 days or more in each of the 12-month periods that makes up the 2 years, and

 • are assessed as having tax residence status for those 2 years.